Urvesh-Bogun/CatCoinBlockchain/README.md

+# CatCoinBlock

-A simple Python implementation of a blockchain-like structure for managing transactions in a hypothetical cryptocurrency called CatCoin (CC).
+A simple Python implementation of a blockchain-like structure for managing transactions in a hypothetical cryptocurrency called **CatCoin (CC)**.

+## Overview

 This project demonstrates the basic structure of a blockchain, where each block contains:

-A list of transactions.
+- A list of transactions.

-The hash of the previous block.
+- The hash of the previous block.

-Its own hash, computed using SHA-256.
+- Its own hash, computed using SHA-256.

 The blockchain ensures data integrity by linking each block to the previous one via its hash.